Upcoming Events

 Photo by Nick Morrisson/Unsplash 'Editorial, Business & Work, Back To School'

-This event marks the release of a report based on the discussion and findings from an workshop organized by AI4PH and Statistics Canada that took place in October, 2023.
+This report is based on the discussion and findings from a workshop organized by AI4PH and Statistics Canada that took place in October, 2023.

 The 2023 workshop focused on creating connections and understanding around national data, artificial intelligence (AI) and public health.
 Workshop participants were from the national agencies working on public health (Statistics Canada, the Public Health Agency of Canada, Health Canada and the Canadian Institution of Health Information).
 Workshop themes include data availability, linkage and standards, modern analytical infrastructure, building capacity for AI work, collaboration between organizations, community engagement and the importance of considering bias and equity in AI applications for public health.